Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Check amount of items in the folder and if it's last in the loop, then add ending. └─── Traversal for counting folders is required?

+Traversal over all paths to check for equal level directories might be necessary to ensure stability and requirement of sorting the list of paths.